 You must do your own work.
 You may get explanatory help from the instructor, TAs, friends, or Internet sites

-You must not turn in work that you did not write.
+You must not turn in work that you did not write, or provide your solution to other students.
 Examples include code or schematics copied from Internet sites, friends, or students from previous semesters.

-If we find that you turned in code or schematics that you did not write, and thus do not understand, you will receive a zero on the assignment.
+If we find that you turned in code or schematics that you did not write, or provided your solution to other students, you will receive a zero on the assignment.
 If you do it again, you will receive an F in the class.